Benjamin

 Senior Therapist

-I believe the therapist-client relationship relies on mutual trust which is earned, not given.
-This is crucial in supporting clients in attaining their goals, which they set themselves.
-Logically and systematically, I will help you build bridges between the unrealistic ideal self and the authentic self.
-Together we will explore and challenge ‘automatic’ routines and responses, develop discomfort tolerance and practice self-compassion.
+I believe the therapist-client relationship relies on mutual trust, which is earned, not given.
+Having clear and measurable goals provides a strong foundation and accountability for our time together.
+With mutual trust and clear goals, I will help you build bridges between the unrealistic ideal self and the authentic self.
+Together, we will explore and challenge automatic routines and responses, develop discomfort tolerance, and practice self-compassion.
 I offer radical acceptance, self-efficacy, compassion, empathy, trust, pushback, and validation.

-I have experience working with relationships and intimacy, masculinity, family dysfunction, workplace success and discipline, attachment needs, substance use, and self-compassion.
+My specialties include working with relationships and intimacy, masculinity, family dysfunction, workplace success and discipline, sex and erotic desire, substance use, and self-compassion.
 I received a B.A. in Sociology from Hamilton College and completed my Master’s Degree in Mental Health Counseling at Hunter College.

 Other Staff Members